bakame-php/stackwatch/README.md

 You need:

 - **PHP >= 8.1** but the latest stable version of PHP is recommended
 - `symfony/console` and `symfony/process` if you are going to use the CLI command
-- `psr/log` if you are going to use the CLI command
+- `psr/log` is optional

 ## Usage